realizing my natural hair texture

 I remember one day in elementary school taking cover underneath something to protect my hair from the rain.
-At that moment I became aware that my hair texture wasn’t the same as some of my classmates, who were still playing during recess.
+I realized my hair texture wasn’t the same as some of my classmates, who were still playing during recess.

 In elementary and middle school I had beads, barrettes and ball hair ties in my hair.
-The process of sitting still on the floor, while my mom detangled and styled my hair, was torturous.
-And on special occasions, my mom would straighten my hair with the infamous hot comb.
-Anyone who’s had to experience the hot comb will probably tell you grease and scalp burn are usually part of the process.
+I hated it.
+Sitting still on the floor, while my mom detangled and styled my hair, was torturous.
+But on special occasions, my mom straightened my hair with the infamous hot comb.
+Anyone who’s experienced the hot comb will probably tell you grease and scalp burn are part of the process.
 But in the end, your hair is straight and you feel like everyone else.
 I had a love/hate relationship with the hot comb process.
 Hated the burn, but loved the end result.
 Also, hated that I couldn’t be active with my straight hair, but loved being able to swing my hair.

-Once I was in the 8th grade, I remember asking my mom for a few months if I could get my hair relaxed.
-Finally, she caved and bought one of the kid perm box kits.
-Experiencing the scalp burn from the creamy crack was far worse than the burns I endured, for a few seconds, from the hot comb.
-But afterwards my hair was pin straight and while I was happy, my hair was not.
+In 8th grade, I begged my mom to relax my hair.
+After a few months, she caved and bought one of the kid perm box kits.
+The scalp burn from the relaxer was far worse than the burns I endured from the hot comb.
+But afterwards, my hair was pin straight.
+And while I was happy, my hair was not.
 My hair felt dry and lifeless, but I thought I was the s***.
-After a few months of getting touch-ups, I decided to stop getting the chemicals in my hair for good – or so I thought.
+After a few months of getting touch-ups, I decided to stop getting relaxers in my hair for good.
+Or so I thought…

-In high school, I basically struggled being on and off of the relaxers – mainly because I didn’t understand how to take care of my hair.
-At that point in my life I was used to my mom always styling my hair.
+In high school, I basically struggled being on and off of the relaxers.
+This was mainly because I didn’t understand how to take care of my hair.
+I was used to my mom always doing my hair.
 And while my mom did her best to manage my thick and curly/coily hair – her texture was different from mine.
 Her hair is thin, oily and wavy.
-So having to learn how to manage my own hair on a day-to-day basis was an intimidated, and complicated, process.
-I would straighten my hair once, or twice, a week to avoid dealing with it.
+So having to learn how to manage my own hair was an intimidated, and complicated, process.
+I’d straighten my hair once, or twice, a week to avoid dealing with it.
 But also because I thought straight hair was prettier 😔.
-My hair suffered from the relaxer and from the constant heat I would put it through.
-Not to mention I began experimenting with clip-on extensions, which only made my hair worse.
+My hair suffered from the relaxer and constant heat I’d put it through.
+Not to mention, I began experimenting with clip-in extensions, which only made my hair worse.

-1) my hair was already too frail with transitioning, and
+- My hair was already too frail with transitioning.

-2) I really wanted to get in tune with my hair and develop my own hair care routine that worked for my texture.
+- I really wanted to get in tune with my hair and develop a routine that worked for my hair.

 I have now learned how to manage my natural hair and while I am still going through trials and errors, I believe I’m making great progress and feel very confident as a naturalista.
 One of the biggest things I’ve learned throughout this journey is to have patience.
-Had I learned the importance of patience early on, I would have successfully taken out the senegalese twists after studying abroad with little, to no, breakage – but you live and you learn!
-Anyone who knows me knows I have ZERO patience, but this process has made me realize that being patience has its own rewards.
-My hairs is now approaching bra strap length and even though my hair gets tangled easily and is thick – I’ve learned to appreciate my hair because not many women can rock curly hair one week and straight hair the next.
+Had I learned the importance of patience early on, I’d have successfully taken out the senegalese twists.
+But, you live and you learn!
+Anyone who knows me knows I have ZERO patience.
+However, this process has made me realize that being patience has its own rewards.
+My hairs is now approaching bra strap length!
+And even though my hair gets tangled easily and is thick – I’ve learned to appreciate my hair.
+Not many women can rock curly hair one week, and straight hair the next.
 Black hair is just beautifully complex.

 For all my naturalistas – what has your journey to natural hair been like?
 Tell me in the comments below!